-In this post, we are going to learn about Cornish Cross chickens.
+In this post, we are going to learn about raising Cornish Cross chickens for meat production.
 I can’t tell you that they are my favorite kind of chicken and you’ll see why in a minute, but if you are looking for information about raising Cornish Cross chickens, which are the most common breed of meat chickens, then this post is for you.
 We had an interesting experience with Cornish Cross chickens and I hope that you’ll be able to learn from it.

 Raising chickens for meat always seemed like the logical thing for us to do as soon as we can.
 After all, we love the meat, we are set up for raising chickens since we have laying hens, and it’s an affordable and easy animal to grow.